AdvaitU/endgame/UE5.1_Blueprints/Readme.md

 - BP_SerialCom_v4_UE510 is an actor Blueprint for the SerialCommunication Actor in the level.

 ### BP_SerialCom_v4_UE510
-The Blueprint included is an edited version of Ramiro Montes De Oca's Serial COM Plugin v4.5.1.1 for Unreal Engine 5.1 available under the MIT License.
-The License is included in this directory as posited by the author.
+The Blueprint included is an edited version of Ramiro Montes De Oca's [Serial COM Plugin v4.5.1.1 for Unreal Engine 5.1](https://github.com/videofeedback/Unreal_Engine_SerialCOM_Plugin/tree/main) available under the MIT License.
+A copy of the [original license](https://github.com/videofeedback/Unreal_Engine_SerialCOM_Plugin/blob/main/LICENSE) is included in this directory as posited by the author.